Table of Contents

 You must have seen pedestrian guardrails along urban footways, but do you know what is the purpose of Pedestrian guardrails and what are their design details?

 Pedestrian Guardrails are provided on Public Streets, Urban Roads, Building Access Points, Bridges, etc, where moderate to high pedestrian movements are expected.
 In urban junctions near schools, hospitals, playgrounds, it is highly recommended to provide Guardrails to protect pedestrians like children, wheelchair users, push buggies, etc.

 For the locations where heavy pedestrian and vehicular traffic is expected, pedestrian guardrails play an important role to provide safety for all users.
 It provides clear delineation (vertically and horizontally) between the pedestrian zone and the vehicular traffic zone.
-It also provides a vertical separation between pedestrian zone and car park or shopping trolley park, playing areas, etc. it works very well where children and vulnerable pedestrians are in significant numbers.
+It also provides a vertical separation between pedestrian zone and car park or shopping trolley park, playing areas, etc.

+It works very well where children and vulnerable pedestrians are in significant numbers.
 Infill bars within the guardrail panels make pedestrians more visible, so vehicular traffic would tend to move slowly if pedestrians are present behind the guardrails and aiming to cross the road.

 We have covered a detailed course showing purposes, design, road safety aspects of Pedestrian Guardrail in our highway engineering course.

 Following are the key types of Pedestrian guardrails commonly used in high pedestrian zones.

-- Standard Pedestrian Guardrail:
+1. Standard Pedestrian Guardrail:

 Standard Guardrails are full height guardrails having a rectangular section frame of the approximate size of 2m by 1m and it stands above the ground to provide a vertical upstand of approximately 1050mm to 1100mm.
 The guardrails footings are rooted in concrete foundation blocks and baseplates are bolted down to the foundation.

-- High Visibility Pedestrian Guardrail:
+2. High Visibility Pedestrian Guardrail:

-- Decorative Type Pedestrian Guardrails.
+3. Decorative Type Pedestrian Guardrails.

 Decorative type guardrails are generally proposed on high streets or urban realm locations to complement the surrounding ambience.
 The principal objective of those guardrails stays the same but the aesthetic appeal and associated accessories make them a bit expensive than standard guardrails.

-- Pedestrian Parapet Guardrails:
+4. Pedestrian Parapet Guardrails:

-Pedestrian parapet guardrails are considered as a restraint system and placed along the footways of the bridges or similar structure where the risk of “falling from a height” needs to be mitigated or eliminated.
+Pedestrian parapet guardrails are considered as a restraint system and placed along the footways of the bridges or similar structures where the risk of “falling from a height” needs to be mitigated or eliminated.
 These types of guardrails are made of heavy-duty specification than the normal guardrails.

 If these guardrails are proposed in locations where cycle facilities are also acceptable along with pedestrians, then the height of the guardrails need to be higher than 1.4m.

 Following are the key components of a guardrail: